usegalaxy-eu/website/index-nanopore.md

 </div>

 # Tutorials

 We are passionate about training.
 So we are working in close collaboration with the [Galaxy Training Network (GTN)](https://galaxyproject.org/teach/gtn/){:target="_blank"} to develop training materials of data analyses based on Galaxy {% cite batut2017community %}.
-The NanoGalaxy training materials are under development and will be soon hosted on the
-GTN GitHub repository [https://training.galaxyproject.org](https://training.galaxyproject.org){:target="_blank"}.
+These materials hosted on the GTN GitHub repository are available online at [https://training.galaxyproject.org](https://training.galaxyproject.org){:target="_blank"}.

 # Workflows

-To orchestrate tools and help users with their analyses, some best practice workflows are prepared and become available.
+To orchestrate tools and help users with their analyses, some best practice workflows are prepared and available for all users.
-The workflows can be extended using similar and alternative combinations using the workflow editor.
+The workflows can be extended using similar and alternative combinations using the Galaxy workflow editor.

-The workflows are available in the [Shared Workflows](https://nanopore.usegalaxy.eu/workflows/list_published){:target="_top"}, with the label "***ONT***".
+The workflows are available in the [Shared Workflows View](https://nanopore.usegalaxy.eu/workflows/list_published){:target="_top"} and are labeled with "***ONT***".

-# Some validated workflows

 |:-----------------:|:----------------------------:|:-------------------:|:------------------:|
 |                   |                              |                     |                    |